 Most people wisely answered that they didn’t know how much THC or CBD would get them off or relieve their symptoms.
 Others gave estimates of 91 milligrams for THC and 177 milligrams for CBD, which the researchers found to be far off-base.
 “The average estimate for an effective dose of THC would actually be fatal in humans,” head researcher Kruger said.
 Since cannabis is not known to be deadly in any quantity, why this is even brought up makes it sound more like gaslighting than science.

-They also found that participants’ average estimates for high-THC and high-CBD (both more than 50 percent) were considerably higher than currently accepted definitions, and that men, European Americans, and medical card holders did better in their estimates than others.
+The study also found that participants’ average estimates for high-THC and high-CBD (both more than 50 percent) were considerably higher than currently accepted definitions, and that men, European Americans, and medical card holders did better in their estimates than others.

 I don’t know how many milligrams or what terpene combination gets me the desired effect, but I do know when it happens, and that generally helps me decide whether to take more or not.
 It has nothing to do with numbers.
 Besides, nobody has answers to these questions at this point in time.
 There are almost 150 compounds found in cannabis, and THC and CBD are the only ones we know anything about.